Welcome to our site!

 After losing both Matrix and Roscoe, we began discussing the possibility of a new dog.
 Dachshund, dachshund!
 This is when I discovered that they come in all colors and coats.
 WOW!!
 It’s amazing what we didn’t know before the internet.
 All the 2 legged kids had moved away and I was working from home.
 It seemed like the perfect time to raise and breed these beautiful animals.

 That takes us to today.
-I have five females and one male.
-They have been hand picked from Tennessee, Missouri, Arizona and Colorado.
+I have five females and three males.
+They have been hand picked from Missouri, California and N. Carolina.
 I love these beauties and they bring joy to my life.
 I hope their little ones will bring joy to yours!

 Thank You for Visiting!!